alan-turing-institute/data-safe-haven/docs/_dev_and_admin/how-to-build-compute-vm-image.md

+---
+layout: page
-# Safe Haven VM Image Build Instructions
+title: Safe Haven VM Image Build Instructions
+---

 These instructions will walk you through creating a new VM image for use in the secure research environment.